-The women's Salomon X Ultra 4 Gore-Tex is an impressively lightweight and capable hiking shoe that proved to be comfortable right out of the box.
+The Salomon X Ultra 4 Gore-Tex is an impressively structured and capable hiking shoe that is supportive and comfortable right out of the box.
 The traction is grippy and reliable on wet, loose, and rough surfaces.
 While the shoe may not be as durable as other options, we think the lighter weight and agility are worth the trade-off.
-The Quicklace lacing system provides quick convenience when donning and removing the shoe.
+The Quicklace lacing system provides speed and convenience for donning and removing the shoe.
 For aggressive hikers who are planning light and fast missions into the mountains, these are highly recommended.
-Remember that it runs long, and you might need to order down a half size.Editor's Note: This hiking gear review was updated on March 6, 2022, with additional sections to help readers make the best buying decision.
+Remember that they run long, so you might need to order down a half size.Editor's Note: This review was updated on November 7, 2022, to include additional insights to help readers make the best buying decision.

 Compare to Similar Products

 |Pros||Fast, nimble, excellent traction, waterproof, supportive midfoot||Great traction, highly cushioned, stable, waterproof, well-priced||Excellent cushioning, roomy toe box, great traction, stable, supportive||Spacious toe box, great traction, waterproof, durable, stable||Waterproof, lightweight, very supportive|